liqd/adhocracy3/docs/style_guide/js_guidelines.rst

 -  do not use ``$`` in your variable names (leave it to angular).

--  prefix
+-  all directives, filters and services are prefixed with "adh".

-   -  directives: 'adh.*' for all directives declared in a3.  (in the future, this prefix may be split up in several ones, making refactoring necessary.
-Client-specific prefixes may be added without the need for refactoring.)
+  ..
+NOTE:: In the future, this prefix may be split up in several

-   -  service registration: '"adhHttp"'.  (services must be implemented so that they don't care if they are registered under another name.)

-   -  service module import: 'import Http = require("Adhocracy/Services/Http");'.
-      rationale: When using service modules, the fact that they provide services is obvious.
+     ones, making refactoring necessary.
+Client-specific prefixes
+     may be added without the need for refactoring.

--  angular scopes must be typed with interfaces.
+-  angular scopes should be typed with interfaces.

 Template
 ~~~~~~~~